Overview and Description

 - NR = No response

-- Imaging studies are not the standard of care for peripheral nerve injuries, but studies such as magnetic resonance imaging (MRI) and ultrasound (US) can be used to identify nerve derangement and rupture, and neuroma formation.
-5
+- Imaging studies are not the standard of care for peripheral nerve injuries.
+However, studies such as magnetic resonance imaging (MRI) and ultrasound (US) can be used assess injury to adjacent structures, localize the site of injury, grade severity of injury, and identify treatable causes for the peripheral nerve injury.5

-- Ultrasound (US) – can accurately diagnose various nerve injuries, especially superficial nerves, but it can be limited by anatomy, body habitus, edema, and architecture distortions with deeper structures.6
+- Ultrasound (US) – can accurately diagnose various nerve injuries, especially superficial nerves (digital nerves, superficial sensory branches of radial and median nerves), but it can be limited by anatomy, body habitus, edema, and architectural distortions with deeper structures.5,6

 - Contusion